The social welfare of marketplace lending: Evidence from natural disasters

 Abstract

-Using natural disasters as exogenous shocks to the peer-to-peer (P2P) loan market, we document a local increase in loan demand post-disaster.
+Using natural disasters as exogenous shocks to the peer-to-peer (P2P) loan market, we document a local increase in loan demand post-disaster, which is significantly elevated in low deposit areas.
 Interest rates and delinquencies from loans approved during this demand shock are similar to pre-event levels.
-Loans allocated prior to a disaster are more likely to suffer delinquency over the life of the loan, but loans granted a hardship accommodation delay of payment reduce the likelihood of future delinquency providing relief to borrowers and reduced delinquency costs to investors.
-Contrary to regulatory concerns that P2P lending is predatory, our results suggest they provide positive social welfare benefits.
+Loans allocated prior to a disaster are more likely to default, but loans granted a hardship delay of payment accommodation exhibit a reduction in default probability, providing relief to borrowers and lower costs to investors.
+Overall, while regulators are concerned that P2P lending is predatory, our findings provide some positive benefits of this marketplace.

-Keywords: Marketplace lending, natural disasters, P2P lending, personal loans, financial technology
+Keywords: Marketplace lending, natural disasters, P2P lending, personal loans, FinTech

 JEL Classification: G2, G21, G23, G28, G29